Long March 10: Standard configuration

-The rocket has a payload capacity of 70 tonnes to low Earth orbit and at least 27 tonnes to a trans-lunar injection trajectory.
+The rocket has a payload capacity of 70 t to low Earth orbit and at least 27 t to a trans-lunar injection trajectory.
 The proposed crewed lunar mission would use two Long March 10s; the crewed spacecraft and the lunar landing stack would launch separately and subsequently rendezvous in lunar orbit, prior to a crewed lunar landing attempt.
 The development of the rocket along with relatively detailed specifications were announced at the 2020 China Space Conference.

 Long March 10A variant

-The Long March 10A is a single stick variant with only 2 stages; it has 7 YF-100K engines on the first stage and a single YF-100M engine on the second stage, This variant is designed for low Earth orbit crew and cargo flights; it is part of the Chinese space program's plan to increase lift capacity, explore reusability, and phase out hypergolic fuels for its carrier fleet.
-The 10A will have a capability to low Earth orbit of at least 14 tonnes when the first stage is recovered and at least 18 tonnes when used in a completely expendable arrangement; it will use kerosene as fuel and liquid oxygen as the oxidizer.
-The rocket's first stage will have restartable engines and grid fins to enable reuse after stage recovery.
-First stage landing and recovery will employ "tethered landing devices" in lieu of landing legs; this tethered system involves the deployment of "hooks" by the stage which would be caught by a tensioned wire system on the ground.
+The Long March 10A is a single stick variant (no boosters) with only two stages; it has seven YF-100K engines on the first stage and a single YF-100M engine on the second stage, This variant is designed for low Earth orbit crew and cargo flights; it is part of the Chinese space program's plan to increase lift capacity, explore reusability, and phase out hypergolic propellants for its rocket fleet.
+The 10A will have a capability to low Earth orbit of at least 14 t when the first stage is recovered and at least 18 t when used in a completely expendable arrangement; it will use kerosene as fuel and liquid oxygen as the oxidizer.
+The rocket's first stage will have restartable engines and grid fins to enable reuse after stage recovery; first stage landing and recovery will employ "tethered landing devices" in lieu of landing legs; this tethered system involves the deployment of "hooks" by the stage which would be caught by a tensioned wire system on the ground.
+The first flight of the 10A is expected in 2026 with the test of China's Lanyue lunar lander.

+Long March 10B variant

+In December 2025, it was reported on Chinese social media that a representative from the commercial arm of CALT (Chinarocket Co., Ltd.) presented plans for a commercial variant of the Long March 10A during the Wenchang International Aviation and Aerospace Forum 2025.
+This new variant, the Long March 10B, will have a payload capacity of at least 16 t, likely in a reusable mode, to a 200 km low Earth orbit, and at least 11 t to a 900 km orbit at 50 degrees orbital inclination.

+The CZ-10B was first launched on 10 July 2026; the mission was successful.
+This launch also marked the first time that China successfully recovered a first-stage booster during an orbital mission.